vinhyenvodoi98/dapp-encouragement/README.md

 c~.close();
 ```

-How to run two solo vats for the same chain:
+How to run two VMs for the same chain:

 ```sh
 cd ~/agoric-sdk/packages/cosmic-swingset